Response to Climate Change

 Daikin is engaged in the development and promotion of hot water heaters and space heaters using highly energy-efficient heat pump technology while striving o increase comfort and reduce CO2 emissions.

-In the heat-pump method used in air conditioners and other products, thermal energy stored in the air or water is extracted and transferred to perform cooling and heating.
-Compared to carrying out space and water heating using methods in which fossil fuels such as gas, oil, and coal are directly burned, heat-pump systems emit less than half of the CO2.
+The heat pump system is a technology that cools the air and heats water by extracting the heat stored in the air.
+Compared to carrying out space and water heating using methods in which fossil fuels such as gas, oil, and coal are directly burned, heat pump systems emit less than half of the CO2.